A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

-Every roommate agreement needs a breakdown of each tenant’s contribution toward shared expenses including rent, security deposit, utilities, and shared supplies/groceries.
+Every roommate agreement needs a breakdown of each tenant’s contribution toward shared expenses, including rent, security deposit, utilities, and shared supplies/groceries.

-2. Shared and private rooms
+Shared and private rooms

-Indicate which parts of the house are “common areas” and which rooms are private to one or more tenants.
+Indicate which parts of the house are common areas and which rooms are private to one or more tenants.

 Guests and parties

-Roommates should unanimously decide in what situations having guests over needs prior approval from other roommates.
+Roommates should unanimously decide what situations having guests over needs prior approval from other roommates.
 Set limits on how frequently roommates can have visitors and set guidelines for parties and larger groups of guests.

-If your lease allows, consider whether you’re okay with having a pet in the house, even if none of your housemates currently have plans to get one.
+If your lease allows, consider whether you are okay with having a pet in the house, even if none of your housemates currently have plans to get one.

 Designate quiet hours (for example, between 12 AM and 7 AM) where roommates agree to make little to no noise.

-Generally, if roommates move out early, they’re still required to pay their portion of the rent, but some leases allow a tenant to sublet their room or find someone to take over their spot on the lease.
+Generally, if roommates move out early, they are still required to pay their portion of the rent.
+But, some leases allow a tenant to sublet their room or find someone to take over their spot on the lease.

-Include any necessary guidelines for early move-out in your roommate agreement so tenants know exactly what options they have if their situation requires them to move out early.
+Include any necessary guidelines for early move-out in your roommate agreement so tenants know what options they have if their situation requires them to move out early.

-To prevent one of the most common disagreements among roommates, make sure everyone’s on the same page about if/when it’s acceptable to borrow another tenant’s belongings.
+To prevent one of the most common disagreements among roommates, ensure everyone is on the same page about if/when it is acceptable to borrow another tenant’s belongings.

-9. Any other house rules agreed upon by roommates
+Any other house rules agreed upon by roommates

-It’s impossible to prepare for every situation, but you might want to think through potential argument-starters like the ideal temperature for the house, shared parking space, or shower times.
+It is impossible to prepare for every situation.
+Still, you might want to think through potential argument-starters like the ideal temperature for the house, shared parking space, or shower times.

 You may run into disagreements over situations not covered in your roommate agreement, so be prepared to add to the house rules in the future.